17. A Poor Caliber Is No Excuse

 In the past, every time I was faced with some difficulties when performing my duty, or did my work badly, I thought it was because my caliber was too poor.
 As a result, I often lived in a negative, passive state.
 I would frequently use my poor caliber as an excuse to offload duties I felt hard onto other people, and felt there was nothing wrong with this, that I was thinking of the church work when I asked other people to do something because my caliber was poor, and I couldn’t do it well.
 It was only thanks to reading the words of God that I turned this erroneous view around, realizing that I was looking at things through my own conceptions and imaginings.
 I also learned something about my own corrupt disposition.

-One day, a leader sent a document that required urgent processing.
+One day, our leader asked us to write a letter to support a sister.
 The sister I was teamed up with was busy with something else, so she asked me to handle it.
 I quickly started making excuses: “My caliber is too poor.
 I’m bad at writing and editing text.
 It would be better if you handle it.”
 Thus did I automatically push anything tricky onto my partner.
-Later, she said to me, “Right from when we met, you’ve been saying your caliber is bad.
-But after being with you a few days I’ve noticed you’re capable of finding some problems in the work.
-I don’t think your caliber is that bad, but whenever you’re faced with any difficulty in performing your duty, you always say your caliber’s poor, and sometimes you even push your duty onto someone else.
-I don’t know what your motivation in always going on about how your caliber is bad is—it feels to me like you’re being really fake!”
-Hearing her say this, I was speechless, but my heart was filled with antipathy: “When I say my caliber’s bad, I’m telling the truth.
+Later, she said to me, “Right from when we met, you’ve been saying your caliber is poor.
+But after being with you for a few days I’ve noticed you’re capable of finding some problems in the work.
+I don’t think your caliber is that poor, but whenever you’re faced with any difficulty in performing your duty, you always say your caliber’s poor, and sometimes you even push your duty onto someone else.
+I don’t know what your motivation in always going on about how your caliber is poor is—it feels to me like you’re being really fake!”
+Hearing her say this, I was speechless, but my heart was filled with antipathy: “When I say my caliber’s poor, I’m telling the truth.
 You don’t know the facts, and you’ve misunderstood me.”
 Afterward, I mulled over why the sister had said that.
 I wasn’t lying when I said my caliber was poor—how could she say I had motivations?
 In my heart, I just couldn’t figure it out.

-Afterward, the sister’s criticism of me echoed in my ears: “I don’t know what your motivation in always going on about how your caliber is bad is.”
-She was right—I was always quick to say my caliber was bad.
+Afterward, the sister’s criticism of me echoed in my ears: “I don’t know what your motivation in always going on about how your caliber is poor is.”
+She was right—I was always quick to say my caliber was poor.
 What motivations and corrupt disposition were secretly controlling me?

-One day, I read these words from a fellowship: “Those who always say to others that they are corrupt, that they are ignorant and stupid, callous and dull-witted, of poor caliber—they speak not of the real motivations and deceitfulness within their hearts; they hide these evil motivations, and use their own corruption and stupidity and ignorance as a buffer, a shield.
-No one is craftier than such people, no one is better at pretending, at putting on an act to make people think that they’re good, that they know themselves, that they’re humble, that they’re guileless and open.
-This is a show for others; in truth, such people are treacherous and crafty hypocrites …” (The Fellowship From the Above).
-Only when I read this fellowship did I realize that my always going on about my poor caliber was actually directed by my deceitful nature, and that bad motivations were hidden within me.
-For example, when faced with a duty I had never done before, the first thing I would do was tell the other brothers and sisters that my caliber was poor, because I was afraid they would think little of me if I did the duty badly.
-I did this for the sake of my own pride and status.
+One day, I read these words of God: “You should examine yourself carefully to see whether you are a correct person.
+Are your goals and intentions made with Me in mind?
+Are all your words and actions said and done in My presence?
+I examine all of your thoughts and ideas.
+Do you not feel guilty?
+You put on a false front for others to see and you calmly assume an air of self-righteousness; you do this to shield yourself.
+You do this to conceal your evil, and you even think up ways to push that evil onto someone else.
+What treachery dwells in your heart!”
+(The Word, Vol. 1.
+The Appearance and Work of God.
+Utterances of Christ in the Beginning, Chapter 13).
+After reading God’s words, I began to reflect on myself: When faced with a duty I had never done before, the first thing I would do was tell the other brothers and sisters that my caliber was poor, because I was afraid they would think little of me if I did the duty badly.
+I did this for the sake of my own fame and status.
 The implication was, it’s not my fault if I do it badly; it’s not that I haven’t put all my energy into it, but that it’s beyond my caliber.
-Whenever I encountered any difficulty in performing my duty, I was unwilling to suffer and pay a price to face it head on.
+Whenever I encountered any difficulty in performing my duty, I was unwilling to suffer and pay a price to face it head-on.
 I was afraid of responsibility, too.
 So I just used my poor caliber as an excuse to push my duties onto someone else, to make them think I was rational and self-aware.
-Almost every time I suffered hardship and had to pay a price or had to shoulder some responsibility, I’d step back.
-Actually, I was living by the satanic interpersonal philosophy of “Stay quiet for self-protection and seek only to escape blame.”
+Almost every time I had to suffer hardship and pay a price or had to shoulder some responsibility, I’d step back.
+Actually, I was living by the satanic interpersonal philosophy of “Sensible people are good at self-protection, seeking only to avoid making mistakes.”
 It seemed pretty smart—using my own devious means to avoid responsibility—but in actuality I had missed out on many opportunities to seek and understand the truth.
-In fact, the caliber that God gives each one of us is fit for purpose; yet I had not put all my heart and energy into cooperating with God based on what I was capable of achieving, in order to gain the work of the Holy Spirit and improve my caliber; instead, I always used my poor caliber as an excuse for not practicing the truth, to try to trick and deceive God.
+In fact, the caliber that God gives each one of us is fit for purpose; yet I had not exerted all my heart and energy based on what I was capable of achieving, in order to gain the work of the Holy Spirit and do my duty well; instead, I always used my poor caliber as an excuse for not practicing the truth, to try to trick and deceive God.
 Is this not so crafty, so evil?
 And how could I be guided by God thus?